ansible/awx/docs/process_isolation.md

 For Tower 3.1 and later we have switched to using `bubblewrap` which is a much lighter weight and maintained process isolation system.

+Tower 3.4 forward uses the process isolation feature in ansible runner to achieve process isolation.

 ### Activating Process Isolation

 By default `bubblewrap` is enabled, this can be turned off via Tower Config or from a tower settings file: